adelehedrick/Fall-2016-CSCI-3055U/content/clojure.md

 ## Bonus

-If you express interest in learning something a little extra, I will try my best to accomodate, even if I have no idea how to do it!
+If you express interest in learning something a little extra, I will try my best to accommodate, even if I have no idea how to do it!

 * [Taking Advantage of Bash Aliases for Clojure]({{< ref "blog/clojure-bash-aliases.md" >}})
 * [Syntax Highlighting for Clojure in gedit]({{< ref "blog/clojure-gedit-syntax-highlighting.md" >}})